🏞 Perfect Yosemite Itinerary for 2023: See it All in 1-3 Days

 If you are only making a day trip to Yosemite, each time of year offers unique benefits and challenges.
 Winter weather can be challenging but extremely beautiful, for example.

-In addition, if you have never seen the natural phenomenon known as the Yosemite Firefall, these occur in February only and are definitely a bucket list experience.
+In addition, if you have never seen the natural phenomenon known as the Yosemite Firefall, these occur in February only and are a bucket list experience.
 In short, there is no one best time to visit Yosemite if your visit is short.

-If you are hoping to spend more than two days in Yosemite, you are definitely better off planning your road trip for a time when Glacier Point Road and Tioga Road are open.
+If you are hoping to spend more than two days in Yosemite, you are better off planning your road trip for a time when Glacier Point Road and Tioga Road are open.

-Accordingly, the best time for longer-term visits to Yosemite is between late May and October, when these roads are open.
 In particular, May provides the most impressive waterfalls as they burst with snowmelt.
 Alternatively, October is a good option to get some fall colors.

 Where to stay in Yosemite NP